alidlo/rewrap/README.md

 (h [:view [:text "Rewrap!"]])
 ```

-To write React hooks in idiomatic Clojure and have a better development experience (e.g. hook warnings and fast refresh), we recommend using Rewrap with a minimal React wrapper like [Helix](https://github.com/Lokeh/helix).
+Finally, to write React hooks in idiomatic Clojure and have a better development experience (e.g. hook warnings and fast refresh), we recommend using Rewrap with a minimal React wrapper like [Helix](https://github.com/Lokeh/helix).

 The [demo](https://github.com/alidlo/rewrap/tree/master/demo) in this repo shows how you can combine Rewrap and Helix in a [React Native Web](https://github.com/necolas/react-native-web) project.